Configure customer-managed key encryption at rest in Azure VMware Solution

 Restore key vault permission

-If you have a private cloud that lost access to the customer managed key, check if Managed System Identity (MSI) requires permissions in key vault.
-The error notification returned from Azure may not correctly indicate MSI requiring permissions in key vault as the root cause.
-Remember, the required permissions are: get, wrapKey, and unwrapKey.
-See step 4 in Prerequisites.
+If you have a private cloud that has lost access to the CMK, check if Managed System Identity (MSI) requires permissions in the key vault.
+The error notification returned from Azure might not correctly indicate MSI requiring permissions in the key vault as the root cause.
+Remember, the required permissions are get

-Fix expired key
+Fix an expired key

 Restore key vault access